filecoin-project/FIPs/FIPS/fip-00XX.md

 - Sectors with higher Quality Adjusted Power as a result of the Sector Duration Multiplier and Quality Multiplier will require higher initial pledge collateral.
 - The minimum sector duration time will increase from 6 months to 1 year and the maximum sector duration will increase from 1.5 years to 5 years.
 The upper bound of [Deal Duration Bounds](https://github.com/filecoin-project/builtin-actors/blob/b5c101ab94f562ba43c1eca31bd1e73c6fc35794/actors/market/src/policy.rs#L33-L35) will increase to 5 years as well.
 - CEL and the community will monitor the network and look to increase the maximum sector duration in a future FIP if network conditions merit, pending community-driven support for such measures.
-- The SDM policy will apply at sector commitment, replica update, and extension
+- The SDM policy will apply at sector commitment, extension, and replica update
 - The termination fee cap will scale with the duration multiplier.

 ## Problem Motivation
 Currently, Storage Providers do not receive any additional compensation or incentives for committing longer term sectors (whether that be CC or storage deals) to the network.
 The protocol places equal value on 180 to 540 day sectors in terms of storage mining rewards.
 However, in making an upfront commitment to longer-term sectors, Storage Providers take on additional operational risks (more can go wrong in a longer time period), and lock rewards for longer.
 Furthermore, in committing longer term sectors/deals, Storage Providers demonstrate their long-term commitment to the mission and growth of the Filecoin Network, and are more aligned with client preference for persistent storage.
 Therefore, the added value of longer-term sector commitments, coupled with the compounded operational/liquidity risks Storage Providers incur for committing longer term sectors should be compensated for in the form of increased rewards.